WastelandSYS/macdaddy/README.md

 MacDaddy is Linux-focused and depends on Linux networking tools.

-Tested and targeted platforms:
+Target platforms:

 * Kali Linux
 * Debian
 * Ubuntu
 * Raspberry Pi OS
-* Raspberry Pi 4 / ARM Linux environments
+* Raspberry Pi / ARM Linux environments

 Expected to work on other Linux distributions when these commands are available: